 Just bear in mind that the basic fare for a ride is 3.7 EUR with an additional 1.9 EUR/km for the first 5 km, 1.7 EUR/km for 5 to 10 km and 1.6 EUR/km for every km above 10.

 That being said, all these mone will soon add up and for example, a taxi from the airport to the city center will exceed 50 EUR.

 Do’s and Don’ts in Munich

-DO live a tip, usually 5 – 10% depending on the level of service (even though I can tell you from experience that it can happen that people won’t be necessarily friendly or customer oriented as you might be used to if you are from the States for example, but that’s not a rule).
+Usually 5 – 10% depending on the level of service (even though I can tell you from experience that it can happen that people won’t be necessarily friendly or customer-oriented as you might be used to if you are from the States for example, but that’s not a rule).

-DON’T travel without a ticket in the public transport.
-Even if there are no means of controlling who enters or who exits the Ubahn or Sbahn, controls are very frequent and you will most certainly get fined ( 50 EUR).
+DON’T travel without a ticket on public transport.
+Even if there is no means of controlling who enters or who exits the Ubahn or Sbahn, controls are very frequent and you will most certainly get fined ( 50 EUR).

 DON’T expect stores to be open late or on Sunday.
 All supermarkets and stores (including the ones in shopping malls) close at around 8 PM and are closed on Sundays, thus find a way of doing your shopping until that time.

 DON’T walk in the bicycle lane.
 And this is very important because otherwise, you will get run over.

 Check out also 10 things to do in Munich in Winter